smartemission/smartemission/docs/platform/installation.rst

 - all required code comes from GitHub: https://github.com/Geonovum/smartemission
 - all dynamic data: settings, databases, logfiles is maintained on the system (via Docker container *Volume-mapping*)
 - Docker images are connected via Docker Link (``--link``)  mapping
-- all access to application services containers (GeoServer, SOS, Grafana etc) runs via the Apache2 `web` Docker container
+- all access to application services containers (GeoServer, SOS, Grafana etc) is proxied via the Apache2 `web` Docker container
 - settings per-system, like for test and production are kept in per-host ``<yourhostname>.args``
 - dynamic data (databases, logs, backups) is maintained under ``/var/smartem``.
 - a single ``bootstrap.sh`` script will install ``Docker`` plus other required packages (see below)